bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 ## Other use cases

-The rest api extension example previously described in this page advices to
+The rest api extension example previously described in this page advices to:
 * create a custom data structure for the response
 * copy only selected fields from the BDM object into this custom data structure

-In some cases, one may want to return the BDM object structure in the response
+In some cases, you may want to return the entire BDM object structure in the response:
-* it fits the REST API contract so it seems natural to use it as the base structure of the response
+* because it eases parsing the REST API Json result to build an Object
-* for maintenance reasons, when adding a new field to a BDM object, you may want not to have to modify the Rest API extension code to manage it.
+* for maintenance reasons, when adding a new field to a BDM object, you may avoid to have to modify the Rest API extension code to include this new field

-Below are two use cases addressing that.

 ### Returning the whole object without its lazy loaded fields